event field that identifies which lifecycle event fired. Treat the body as a discriminated union and branch on that field.

 call.ended’s callStatus.
 Omitted for text sessions.Call sessions only.
 Same as

-A receiver that handles all three events withevent as the discriminator:
+A receiver that handles every event withevent as the discriminator:

 Ordering